juanjq/LST-camera_validation/README.md

     - `root` the complete path to all the folders with de data captured with the camera (with final `/`)

 ### Output:
+CSV files for each run with the timestamp of all events

 # Camera plots